artism90/autoit/README.md

-Python script files
+AutoIT script files
 ===

-Miscellaneous Python script files for the personal use.
+Miscellaneous AutoIT script files for the personal use.